In recent years Amsterdam house prices have increased significantly to the point where buying in the city centre has become unaffordable for many.

 The inner canal ring of Amsterdam is certainly known for its fine houses owned originally by wealthy merchants.
 De Gouden Bocht (Golden Ring) on Herengracht has always been the most prestigious area in Amsterdam and house price data even goes back to the early 17th century.
 Today, many of the inner canal houses are used only as commercial office space.

-The Amsterdam city council publishes a property map with data on house price sales going back to 2002.
-What is fascinating to see is the explosion of prices in the last 5 or 6 years.
+The Amsterdam city council publishes an annual property map with data on house price sales going back to 2002.
+What is fascinating to see is the explosion of prices in the last 7 years.

 The colours on the map represent the property value sales price per square metre, with most of central Amsterdam moving to darker red/brown over time.